Kasaoola/SQL-COVID-19-Data-Analysis-and-Tableau-Visualization/README.md

 The data used in this project was sourced from Our World in Data, available at:
 🔗 https://ourworldindata.org/covid-deaths

+The used data in this project ranges from : June 2020 to March 2021

 The dataset provides global COVID-19 statistics, updated regularly and compiled from official public health sources.
 For this analysis, the data was divided into two main tables:

 1. CovidDeaths: Contains information such as location, date, total cases, new cases, total deaths, population, and continent.